Full description of Benjamin-Feir instability for generalized Korteweg-de Vries equations: Introduction

 A second difference is that, as we shall explain below, the bifurcation problem is reduced to study the spectrum of a $3\times 3$ complex Hamiltonian and reversible matrix, and not of a $4\times 4$ one as in \cite{BMV1, BMV2}.
 In view of this, the block-diagonalization procedure performed in Section 5 conjugates the original $3\times 3$ matrix to a new block-diagonal one in with a $2\times 2$ block and a single diagonal element which is always purely imaginary.

 A final difference is that we require only a minimum amount of $\cC^3$ regularity in $\mu$ (contrary to \cite{BMV1, BMV2, BMV3} where the dependence on $\mu$ is analytic).
 This is needed to deal with the cases of $\fm(\xi)$ having only finite regularity, such as for the fractional KdV.
-A consequence is that we need extra care in dealing with the size of the remainders in the expansions of the matrix elements in Proposition \ref{matrixrepprop}.
+A consequence is that we need extra care in dealing with the size of the remainders in the expansions of the matrix elements in Proposition \ref{matrixrepprop}. \\

-{\bf Ideas and scheme of the paper}.
+4. \textsc{About nonlinear modulational instability:} When $\te_{\scaleto{\mathrm{WB}}{3pt}} >0$, Theorem \ref{mainres1} guarantees the presence of unstable spectra.
+Note that, in case of equation \eqref{eq}, the presence of {\em any} unstable spectrum is enough to imply nonlinear modulational instability or localized instability, by applying the general theory and methods developed by Jin, Liao, Lin in \cite{JLL}.
+A natural, interesting, question is if the figure 8 spectrum can give more information on the nonlinear dynamics. {\bf Ideas and scheme of the paper}.
 In order to prove Theorem \ref{mainres1} we need to compute the spectrum near the origin of the operator $\cL_{\mu,\e}$ in \eqref{Lmue} for every value of $\e>0$ and $\mu>0$ sufficiently small.
 We treat this as a bifurcation problem from the zero eigenvalue of $\cL_{0,0}$ which has algebraic multiplicity three and geometric multiplicity two.
 In Section \ref{sec:Kato} we introduce a modified version of the symplectic Kato's similarity theory developed in \cite{BMV1} necessary to handle the fact that the symplectic tensor is not invertible.
 In Section \ref{matrixrapsection} we exploit this theory to compute the $3\times 3$ complex Hamiltonian and reversible matrix representing the action of $\cL_{\mu,\e}$ on the invariant subspace $\cV_{\mu,\e}$ associated to the spectrum of $\cL_{\mu,\e}$ near the origin.
 Then, in Section \ref{sec5}, we perform a non-perturbative block-diagonalization of the matrix, conjugating it to a new matrix with two decoupled blocks: a purely imaginary number, and a $2\times 2$ block, whose eigenvalues can be computed explicitly.
 As the parameter $\mu$ varies, these two latter eigenvalues parametrize the desired figure ``8''.\\ Finally, in Section \ref{appl}, we apply our abstract Theorem \ref{mainres1} to Whitham's like equations, Kawahara, the intermediate long-wave and fractional KdV equations (recovering, for the latter two equations, results already known in the literature).\\